History of Kendall County Fair

 With years of work and dedication by many volunteers, the Kendall County Fair returned to Kendall County at its current location in 1993.

 The historical Kendall Fair logo may seem simple, but do you know what it stands for?

 Many people don’t, but we thought you would like to know!
 The tractor and field represent agriculture which is a very large part of our county, even today.
 Kendall County also has a large presence of industry, which is why you see the industrial building within the logo.
 Kendall County is a growling community with a lot of homes and was included to represent community growth.
 Combining it all under a bright sun, was the concept behind the sunburst.
 Bringing everyone together at the Kendall County Fair to meet each other and enjoy their time there.
 The logo represents bringing together friends, family, and community, meeting at the Kendall County Fair.

 The Kendall County Fairgrounds is located 1 mile west of the intersection of Route 47 and 71 in Yorkville, IL on Route 71.
-Traffic entering the fair will be re-routed to enter ground off Highpoint road from Legion Road.
+Traffic during the fair will be re-routed to enter off Highpoint Road from Legion Road.
 NO traffic will be allowed to enter off Route 71.

 10826 Illinois Route 71, Yorkville, IL 60560